<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741336722824154&amp;ev=PageView&amp;noscript=1">

 Training and education

-While training may start with the implementation of a new record system, or as a new employee is onboarded, this is not where it ends.
-To ensure high-quality, secure records staff training and education is an ongoing and continual requirement.
-All staff, clinical and administrative, should be included in regular training which always enforces the importance of record security and maintenance and how the organisation's system supports this.
+While staff training often begins with the implementation of a new system or during onboarding, it should be an ongoing process.
+All employees, both clinical and administrative, should regularly participate in training sessions to reinforce the importance of maintaining secure records and how the organisation's system supports this.

 Staff education may include sessions on: